weenachuangkud/FastCast2/README.md

 </p>

 # FastCast2
-> Unofficial continuation of FastCast Roblox
+> Unofficial continuation of FastCast for Roblox

 **An improved version of [FastCast](https://etithespir.it/FastCastAPIDocs/)** with **Parallel scripting**, **more extensions**, and **statically typed**. <br> **A powerful modern projectile** library